Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Algorithmic Approach

-Conversely, the RL approach was designed for autonomous, end-to-end parameter fitting, avoiding the need for specialized data subsets (like nighttime-only) or auxiliary predictive models (like the SVM for $\dot{Q}_e$).
-To achieve this, the RL controller's 2R1C formulation explicitly models the exogenous heat gain using a solar aperture coefficient ($A_{eff}$) as a learnable parameter:
+Ibex-RL was designed for autonomous, end-to-end parameter fitting, avoiding the need for specialized data subsets (like nighttime-only) or auxiliary predictive models (like the SVM for $\dot{Q}_e$).
+To achieve this, Ibex-RL's 2R1C formulation models the exogenous heat gain using an effective solar area ($A_{eff}$) as a learnable parameter:

-In this RL-specific equation, $I_{sol}$ is the measured solar irradiance (kW/m$^2$), $A_{eff}$ is the learnable solar aperture coefficient, $P_{HP}$ and $P_{BH}$ are the respective powers for the heat pump and backup heat, and $\eta$ is the backup heat efficiency (assumed 1 by MPC).
-The $COP(T_{out})$ function remains identical to the one used in the MPC implementation.
+Here $I_{sol}$ (kW/m$^2$) is the global solar irradiance on a horizontal surface, $A_{eff}$ is the effective area for solar heat gain, $P_{HP}$ and $P_{BH}$ are the electric power inputs for the heat pump and backup heat, and $\eta$ is the backup heat efficiency (assumed 1 by MPC).
+MPC and Ibex-RL use the same $COP(T_{out})$ function.

+Both MPC and Ibex-RL treat the internal state space (indoor temperature) and action space (HVAC power inputs) as continuous; no discretization is applied within the policy or learning mechanisms.
+However, the thermostat can only accept temperature setpoints in half-degree (Celsius) increments.
+Therefore, a post-processing layer rounds the target temperature outputs from MPC and Ibex-RL ($x^*_{t+1}$) to the nearest 0.5 $^{\circ}$C.

-These continuous-time dynamics \eqref{eq:thermal_balance} are mapped to a discrete-time state-space representation.
+The continuous-time dynamics \eqref{eq:thermal_balance} are mapped to a discrete-time state-space representation.
 This is achieved by first defining the continuous-time matrices based on the physical parameters, and then converting them to a discrete-time model using a zero-order hold discretization for a sampling period \(\Delta t\).
 The continuous-time system matrix \(A_c\), input matrix \(B_{uc}\), and disturbance matrix \(B_{dc}\) are: